-During the creation of the ANN-based meta-model, a specific set of profile and storm parameters was used as input features for the DEV predictions (Figure 5).
-The 10 profiles parameters used herein were the same ones used in the clustering procedure

-- 440 as presented in Athanasiou et al. (2021), which were found to drive DEV variability during storms at the Dutch coast.
-During the clustering procedure (Section 2.2), specific weights were assigned to each of these 10 parameters according to their importance (Table 1).
-These weights, however, were not used in the ANN creation, because a weighting scheme is implicitly taking place during the training of the ANN, when weights are assigned to each incoming connections of each individual neuron.
-Since there are numerous connections and different layers, it is not straightforward to get individual weights for each - 445 of the input parameters of the trained ANN as a measure of input importance.
+During the creation of the ANN-based meta-model, a specific set of profile and storm parameters was used as input features for the DEV predictions (Fig. 5).
+The 10 profile parameters used herein were the same ones used in the clustering procedure as presented in Athanasiou et al. (2021), which were found to drive DEV variability during storms at the Dutch coast.
+During the clustering procedure (Sect.
+2.2), specific weights were assigned to each of these 10 parameters according to their importance (Table 1).
+These weights, however, were not used in the ANN creation because a weighting scheme is implicitly taking place during the training of the ANN when weights are assigned to each incoming connection of each individual neuron.
+Since there are numerous connections and different layers, it is not straightforward to get individual weights for each of the input parameters of the trained ANN as a measure of input importance.
 Still, there are techniques that allow for assessing the individual impact of inputs in an ANN (Wang et al., 2000).

 Here we employed a permutation importance approach (Breiman, 2001; Logue et al., 2019) to assess the individual importance of the input parameters in predicting DEV using the ANN framework.
-To this end, the trained regression ANN was used to predict DEV for the validation cases, after each feature (i.e., input parameter) was first randomly permuted one at a time.
-Then, larger errors in the predictions.
+To this end, the trained regression ANN was used to predict DEV for the validation cases after each feature (i.e., input parameter) was first randomly permuted one at a time.
+Then, the MAE was calculated for each permutation and compared with the benchmark MAE (using the validation cases without permutations) (Fig. 11).
+The underlying idea is that if an input feature is important, then shuffling its values will lead to larger errors in the predictions.
 The pre-storm beach volume was found to be the most important input in predicting DEV.
-The other beach characteristics (width and slope) were important as well, highlighting that the beach fronting the dune act as a first buffer protecting the dune from erosion.
-The storm's SSL, T_p and D were found to be quite important inputs as well (in that
+The other beach characteristics (width and slope) were important as well, highlighting that the beach fronting the dune acts as a first buffer protecting the dune from erosion.
+The storm's SSL, T_p and D were found to be quite important inputs as well (in that order).
+These results agree with Beuzen et al. (2019), who found beach width and the exceedance of wave run-up above the dune toe as the most important drivers of observed dune erosion variability during a single storm along the southeast Australian coastline.
+The max dune volume was found to be the least important input for the DEV predictions, which agrees with Athanasiou et al. (2021).
+It should be noted, though, that some of the parameters that are expected to be important, e.g., the storm's H_s , did not lead to a high MAE difference, something that could be connected with their correlation to other more important parameters (see Fig. 3) that mask part of the individual importance during the permutations.